apache/stratos/extensions/load-balancer/haproxy-extension/README.md

 4. Reload HAProxy instance with the new topology configuration.
 5. Periodically publish statistics to Complex Event Processor (CEP).

+## Installation
-Please refer INSTALL.txt for information on the installation process.
+Please refer INSTALL.md for information on the installation process.

 Thanks to Vaadin for HAProxyController implementation: https://vaadin.com/license